kamranayub/kamranayub.github.io/source/_posts/2016-08-11-posh-openweathermap-powershell-module.markdown

 <!-- More -->

 It turned out to be very easy, in fact.
-There's an awesome project called [OpenWeatherMap](http://openweathermap.org) where you can sign up for a free API key and go to down on their open data API--limited to 60 calls a minute which isn't a problem for my pet project.
+There's an awesome project called [OpenWeatherMap](http://openweathermap.org) where you can sign up for a free API key and go to town on their open data API--limited to 60 calls a minute which isn't a problem for my pet project.

 So, what happens when you combine PowerShell and an open weather API?
 Weather in your command prompt!